clvrai/Relation-Network-Tensorflow/README.md

 * The color of the nearest object?
 * The color of the farthest object?

-And the possible answer is a fixed length vector whose elements represent
+And the possible answer is a fixed length one-hot vector whose elements represent

 *[red, blue, green, yellow, cyan, magenta, circle, rectangle, yes, no]*